SHARED MEMORY(IES): CREATION, RESEARCH AND POLITICS IN THE EUROPEAN CONTEMPORARY STAGE.

 HOW TO SUBMIT A PAPER

-If you wish to submit a paper, please see the Guidelines for Papers and send your proposal by 30th April 2019 to the II EASTAP Conference organizers at the email address email@example.com
+If you wish to submit a paper, please see the Guidelines for Papers and send your proposal by 15th May 2019 (new date) to the II EASTAP Conference organizers at the email address firstname.lastname@example.org

 Papers will be allocated 25 minutes on the programme (15 minutes for the paper and 10 minutes for discussion).